ChandanaBeesam/DHT_Telegram_bot/README.md

-# DHT_Telegram_bot
-This project is about creating a mini weather station using an ESP32 to record the temperature and humidity of the surroundings.
-A telegram bot,which is used as an user interface is created using the BOT FATHER DHT 11 is interfaced with the ESP32 ,thus sending the recorded values of temperature  and humidity to the telegram bot.
+This project involves building a compact weather monitoring system using an ESP32 microcontroller.
+The main objective is to collect and transmit real-time temperature and humidity data from the environment to a user interface, which is implemented as a Telegram bot created via BOT FATHER.
+To achieve this, we integrate a DHT11 sensor with the ESP32 to capture temperature and humidity readings, which are then sent to the Telegram bot for user access and monitoring.